 Kristian Thorbjornsen: So, we just try.
 That coincidence with me reading your book.
 And then after that, okay, let’s just do that first Facebook live and get things kicked off.
 And then we learn along the way.
 So, we’ve made we made improvements after the first one.
 We did a second one.
 To be honest, things in terms of sales is not very good, but in terms of viewerships, we grew a bit.

 Kristian Thorbjornsen: And in terms of presence, people are responding.
 We’re doing a third one next weekend.
 We’ve improved each time in terms of the timing of the live.
-Maybe the audio and the visual and finding out feedback from what people want to see or how they mean their purchase.
+Maybe the audio and the visual and finding out feedback from what people want to see or how they made their purchase.
 So, it’s like one of the coaching the book said, you fly an airplane as you build it.
 We just learn along the way, and then we just improve from there.
 And I think, that’s what Justin wanted to see from me.
 Just do first, and then we adjust accordingly.
-If it fails, that ‘s the worst thing that can happen.
+If it fails, what ‘s the worst thing that can happen.

 Chuen Chuen Yeo: Yeah, it’s very good.
 Just curious to know.
 How long after you read the book, then you became open and receptive to this idea?